franciscorafart/learning-notes/comptia/a+/external-QA.md

 - Bit Locker to Go: Windows feature that encrypts portable drives.

 - VLAN Virtual LAN: technology that allows the creation of separate isolated virtual networks on a single Switch.

+- To reduce influx of similar spam emails from various domains => Update keyword filtering for the spam gateway

+- UPS - Uninterruptible Power Supply => Device that gives power to machines in power outages

+- SPF - Sender Policy Framework: Let's you specify the mail servers that are authorized to send emails for your domain.
+Helps receiving servers identify messages that appear to come from your ogranization.

+- DKIM : Same function as SPF, prevent spammers from impersonating you as email sender.
+Sender signs email so that receiver can verify both legitimate origin and that the message wasn't changed after being signed.

+- DMARC - Domain-based Message Authentication, Reporting and Conformance:
+Protects users from forged emails that can slip by SPF and DKIM.
+Email authentication protocol.
+Verifies that sender identity the receiver sees matches the identity that is shown to the receiver sender using SPF andor DKIM.

+    Checks
+    - Checks FROM email address
+    - Checks return path (SPF record) is a valid place to return the email
+    - Checks DKIM record => Domain is valid and has a valid signature

+- Thermal printers for receipts will have dark streaks if temperature is set too high.
+Paper darkens when heated, so excessive heat can make it al darker.

+- Tablet cursor (?): Over time touch sensor alignment with the display can drift. => Recalibrate the touchscreen to avoid cursor drift.

+- Failing capacitors are a common issue in older desktop computers.
+Swollen capacitors can provide irregular power supply causing random BSOD or shutdowns.
+- HDMI-ARC port: Port designed to transfer audio directly to a soundbar.